Hibiki Japanese Harmony

 70cl / 43% abv

-A new blend from Suntory that brings to life the harmony of Japanese nature and craftmanship.
+A blended whisky from Suntory that brings to life the harmony of Japanese nature and craftmanship.
 A delicate and well balanced expression that is both subtle and complex.
 A blend of more than 10 malt and grain whiskies to create a harmony of flavours and aromas.

-The brand is owned by Suntory, and the first Hibiki blend was released in 1989 to commemorate the company’s 90th anniversary; Hibiki Japanese Harmony appeared in March this year.
+The first Hibiki blend was released in 1989 to commemorate the company’s 90th anniversary.
 The constituent malts come from Suntory’s two malt whisky distilleries, Yamazaki and Hakushu, and the grain component from the company’s Chita Distillery.

 Pale amber in colour.
 A delicate scent of polished copper and light vanilla to start with, developing complex floral, green, mossy then fresh oaky notes, changing all the time.
 A surprisingly dry mouthfeel, and a lightly sweet, then chilli-pepper taste, at full strength, mellowing with a little water, leaving a charred, oaky aftertaste.